-Candidates for director position are to pass the nomination process of the Nomination and Remuneration Committee and require an approval of the shareholders' meeting.
+Candidates for director position are to pass the nomination process of the Nomination and Remuneration Committee and require an approval of Board of Directors or the shareholders' meeting.
 There is no limit to number of director seats that the individual or group of shareholders can nominate according to their shareholding percentage.
 The Committee offers an equal opportunity to all individual to propose suitable candidates through the Company's website prior to the Annual General Meeting of Shareholders, or usually during three months before the end of fiscal year.
 The candidates must be competent and have a specialized professional background from various fields.
 Also, they must have leadership skills, vision, virtue, ethics and good track records and must be able to express opinion freely.
 The shareholders may cast their votes for each individual and group of shareholders candidate in accordance with the rules and regulations of the Company as follows:

 - 1) Each shareholder is entitled to one vote per share. - 2) Each shareholder may exercise all of his/her votes as stated in rule number 1) to elect either one or several candidates.
 However, his/her votes must be evenly split among all candidates.
-The Company does not apply cumulative voting due to its shareholders structure under which there is not any absolute major shareholder who has a controlling influence over the Company and over the decision on director election. - 3) Those who receive the most votes cast by shareholders shall be elected as directors in descending order until all of the director positions required are filled.
+The Company does not apply cumulative voting due to its shareholders structure under which there is not any absolute major shareholder who has a controlling influence over the Company and over the decision on director election. - 3) Those who receive the highest votes cast by shareholders shall be elected as directors in descending order until all of the required director positions are filled.
+In the event of a tied vote on the last in the order of director positions to be filled, the Chairman of the meeting shall have the deciding vote.